Home » Sewing » Tops

 Camisole sewing pattern

-This gathered cami is the result of a half an hour project I did not plan to make at all!
-I just saw a camisole in the window of a shop and all I know is, the next day I was working on my own camisole pattern.
-The cami in the shop was pretty basic, with an A-line shape and regular straps.
-But my mind almost instantly added a gathered top, a flounced hem and spaghetti straps.
-Only because I love cute details on my clothes!
-And what’s cuter than a romantic ruffle, pretty gathers and teeny, tiny straps?
+This camisole pattern emerged from an impromptu half-hour project that wasn’t planned at all (without the pattern making which might take another 1/2 hour).
+I spotted a camisole in a shop window, and the next day, I found myself creating my own pattern.
+The shop’s camisole was quite basic, featuring an A-line shape and regular straps.
+However, my mind immediately envisioned a gathered top, a flounced hem, and spaghetti straps—because I adore cute details on my clothes!
+And what’s cuter than a romantic ruffle, pretty gathers, and teeny, tiny straps?

 In a world of simple, boring camisoles, that are often worn as a layering piece under cardigans, the gathered top helps this cami truly stand out!
-The flouncy hem adds up to the cuteness and makes the camisole pattern a lot more interesting (check out this tutorial on how to make a flounce).
+The flouncy hem adds up to the cuteness and makes the camisole pattern a lot more interesting.
 You will definitely want to wear this cami as a stand alone piece of garment, worn with a simple skirt and simple shoes so it won’t overshadow this gorgeous top!

 Gathered camisole pattern